|Piecing together George E. B. Carls service history with the United States Marine Corps has been a little problematic. The

 sea sickness.
 He remained at Camp Taft until moving to the Marine Barracks at Camp Thomas, Manzanillo, Cuba in

 At Camp Thomas Carls would slip into the routine of garrison life.
-He would in fact spend his entire term of overseas
+He would in fact spend rest of his overseas deployment

-deployment here.
-In June 1907 he would be appointed Corporal and in August he was granted a pass by his commanding officer
+here.
+In June 1907 he would be appointed Corporal and in August he was granted a pass by his commanding officer to go

-to go hunting from the 18th to the 24th of that month.
-While the muster roll tells us that interesting bit of trivia it is silent at to
+hunting from the 18th to the 24th of that month.
+While the muster roll tells us that interesting bit of trivia it is silent at to what

 Several months of muster rolls are missing and it is in January 1908 that we find Carls having been promoted Sergeant and on